 Writing a blog relevant to your industry and your goals can improve public opinion of you and draw people in.
 The public can and will be unforgiving, and much more so online.
 Don't dismiss them, however.
-Deleting or hiding bad reviews will make people think you don't care about their opinions.
+Deleting or hiding bad reviews will make people think you don't care about their opinions and hurt your restaurant review marketing strategy.
 Even if you can't please everyone, make the effort.
 Respond to some of the criticisms and tell people how you're going to work to change that opinion.
 This makes people feel valued, shows them that you understand and makes them want to try your restaurant again.
 In the case of a new establishment, a blog makes you more visible online and gets people talking about you.
 This will in turn increase the number of people who find you.

 As a consequence, this will push more people through your doors, ready to be served.
 One idea that seems to be pretty popular is to have that blog run by a member of the kitchen staff or a floor manager who can educate people on menu changes, how seating works, and even the challenges faced on a nightly basis and how they overcome them.

 As a new business, by taking advantage of social media posting and even SMS, you can notify people of your daily special, the start of a featured menu for a given holiday or season, and keep your customers engaged and thinking about you even when they're not in your establishment.
 In turn, this makes them more likely to share with their friends, and drive more traffic through your restaurant.
 Always have something on the go, be it a featured menu, a daily drink or even a holiday meal special.
 This provides you a means to attract new patrons, and allows you to engage them on a consistent basis.